 - Is there a particular topic area that they expect to cover during the examination?

 - What types of questions do they usually ask?

 As a result of your background research and your meetings with committee members, you should be able to obtain a good sense of where each of your committee members is coming from, what they expect from you, and what types of questions they might ask you.

 This information is invaluable.
-It will help to put you at ease with their personalities, and can help you anticipate possible questions they may ask you.
+It will help to put you at ease with your examiners, and can help you anticipate possible questions they may ask you.
 It is also helpful to think of the QE as an exchange of information with your senior colleagues rather than a test.

 Golden Rule #3: Prepare early and systematically.

 So how do you prepare for a qualifying exam?
-Clearly, what to study varies according to your department and research field, but below are strategies that apply to any department.
+Clearly, what to study varies according to your program and research field, but below are strategies that apply to any program.

 Be systematic in your study approach.
 What does it mean to be “systematic”?
 It simply means to organize the topics that you will study from general to specific as this is often how your exam questions will progress, and it is the best way to re-learn material.